godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Finally, let's look at ``bullet_hit``.

-The first thing we do is remove however much damage the bullet does from the target's health.
+The first thing we do is subtract however much damage the bullet does from the target's health.

 Next we check to see if the target is at ``0`` health or lower.
 If it is, the target has just died and we need to spawn a broken target.